Sumayyah-Ahmed/Sumayyah-Ahmed/README.md

 * 🧠 Full-stack developer with a love for clean architecture and expressive interfaces
 * 🎯 Iterative curator—always refining layout, hierarchy, and tone for maximum impact
 * 🛠️ Expert in branding and design systems
-* 🌱 Always exploring new ways to blend technical mastery with creative vision
+* 🌱 Exploring new ways to blend technical mastery with creative vision

 ## 🛠 Tech Stack